leonstel/leonstel.github.io/recursive_tree_part3.md

 }
 ```

-The image shows the dissected process of the taken steps to get the answer the recursive chain.
+The image shows the dissected process of the taken steps to get the answer from the recursive chain.

 <img src="./assets/tree_has_checked_children.jpeg" width="800" />